 In addition to meeting the requirements of the University and the College of Arts and Letters, students must meet the department requirements specified below:

-1. Core Course: For students enrolling in Fall 2016 or later, complete ENG 802: Literary Criticism and Theory.
+1. Core Courses: For students enrolling in Fall 2016 or later, complete ENG 802: Literary Criticism and Theory.
 This course in criticism, theory, and method is designed to introduce students to the stakes and practices of current literary and cultural scholarship.
 For students enrolling in Fall 2021 or later, also complete ENG 800: Race, Gender, and the Human.
 This course focuses on contemporary humanistic scholarship about the intersections of race and gender and reflects our department’s acknowledgement of the centrality of race and gender to historical understandings of the human in the U.S. and to the production of knowledge in the humanities in the U.S. Students completing the Graduate Certificate in Film Studies may substitute FLM 800 for ENG 802.
 Any substitution for these requirements must be approved by the Associate Chair of Graduate Studies.

 2. Proseminars: In your first year, attend a series of 4 – 6 workshops programmed by the Associate Chair of Graduate Studies and led by members of the Graduate Committee.
 These proseminars may require reading or other preparation.
 They will introduce students to the profession, research methodologies, and practical strategies for succeeding in graduate school.